IanWang15/fullStack/README.md

 # fullStack
-A full stack project for an animal shelter
+Develop a website for an animal shelter

 •	Designed and implemented a single page application of animal shelter for searching, adding, and updating applications in the system with different privileges